Here are the signs of breast cancer to watch for and how to do a breast self-examination – because early detection saves lives (and breasts)

 Most breast changes will not be due to breast cancer but you should always get them checked by your doctor to be safe.
 If you notice a change in the look or feel of your breasts, even if your screening mammogram was normal, see your GP without delay.

 It’s easy to check our breasts every month once you know the signs of breast cancer to look for.
-TLC traditionally is an acronym for “Tender, Loving, Care” but it also stands for “Touch, Look and Check”, the three steps when doing your monthly Breast Self Examination (which all part of TLC for breasts).
+TLC traditionally is an acronym for “Tender, Loving, Care” but it also stands for “Touch, Look and Check”, the three steps when doing your monthly breast self-examination.

 TLC for Breasts: Breast Self Examination Guide: